ClickSimply/Reach-Web-Service/SPEC.md

 ## Project Plan

 1. **Core Application**
 The core of RWS is going to be a cross between NGINX and NodeJS with some extra spices.
-We start with a web server (warp/actix) and plop the QuickJS runtime ontop of it.
-Ideally the QuickJS runtime is tied into Tokio's event loop so that `async` and `Promise` can work in the javascript runtime.
-Here is a project that has integrated a third party runtime (libuv) into QuickJS: https://github.com/saghul/txiki.js
+We start with a web server (hyper) and plop the QuickJS runtime ontop of it.
+The proof of concept for this has already been completed.

-The native module system (https://michael-f-bryan.github.io/rust-ffi-guide/dynamic_loading.html) should be designed here as well, native modules should be able to:
+The module system should be designed and deployed here as well, native modules should be able to:
 - Read the `config.js` file when the RWS app is started and respond to it (that way additional properties can be supported in config.js depending on which modules are loaded).
 - Add javascript modules to the QuickJS runtime.
 - Add javascript code to the static `/client.js` endpoint.